 2020 National Science Week

-We celebrate National Science Week to inspire more students to study science, technology, engineering and mathematics (STEM) subjects at school.
+We celebrate National Science Week each year to inspire more students to study science, technology, engineering and mathematics (STEM) subjects at school.

 National Science Week is an opportunity for everyone to talk science, see science and do science.

-In light of COVID-19 restrictions, we are delivering a virtual program this year.
+In light of COVID-19 restrictions, we delivered a virtual program in 2020.

-Take a look below and check out these websites to see what other fun and informative National Science Week activities you can get involved in:
+Take a look below and check out these websites to see what other fun and informative National Science Week activities took place:

 Why do you love STEM?
 Video interviews with STEM professionals